portworx/pxc/docs/devel.md

 #### `px describe <object> <name/id> <options...>`
 `px describe` with options can be used to output to json or yaml.
 If no option is provided, then the command shall print to the screen information about the object in simple format, not necessarily table format, as done in `kubectl describe...`

+## Local commands
+Local commands act on the local system and may also interact with the server.
+Here are some example local commands:

+* `px context`: Manages local context file
+* `px cp <file> <volume:/path.../file>`: A possible `cp` command to move a local file to the volume

+# Plugins
+TBD